DanielleWingler/UnderstandingDjango/HostingInfo/From-Terminal-to-Host.md

 As you make changes, you can push them github to keep track of changes.

-## Set-up Pythonanywhere.com / SSH Install
+## Set-Up Pythonanywhere.com / SSH Install

 Pythonanywhere has varying degrees of accounts.
 They have a free option that will support one python application, such as a djago site.
 It also will support Flask.
 The free option will not give you SSH access.
 However, the $5 a month "Hacker version" will, and you can cancel it at anytime.